 copy Z:\installer_input.txt C:\temp\my_installer_input.txt

-Open your installer properties file
+Open your installer properties file using any text

 value of the